dcourtois/premake-qt/Readme.md

 instance, in debug, the libs are suffixed with a `d`.
 And when building your own version of Qt, you might want to suffix the x64 and x86 versions differently.

+##### qtmain true

+Windows only.
+If this is used, the `qtmain` library will be linked to the current project on the current config.

 ##### qtmodules { "module", "module", ...}

 Specify which module you want to use.
 The available modules are (for the moment)